 1979.
 The wooden benches are hard on the five-year old boy.
 In the far end of the dark, smoke filled waiting room his mum and dad are getting passports for the long journey abroad.
-Or maybe they are waiting for their turn and being just as bored and downright frustrated as the little boy.
+Or maybe just waiting for their turn and being just as bored and downright frustrated as the boy.

 I wouldn’t know.
 I’m having a first go at public office boredom.
-Boredom is an egocentric state of mind.
+Boredom is an egocentric, focused state of mind.

 “Rabies dreper” — rabies kills.
 It radiates darkness.

-My dad is to study the art of book binding in Switzerland, and everything and anything that I look at in this period will be forever imprinted on my mind …
+My dad is to study the art of book binding in Switzerland, and everything and anything that I look at in this impressionable period of my youth will be forever imprinted on my mind …

 I can’t take mye eyes off it.